spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 <img src="/connect-your-cloud-provider/_media/connect-your-first-cloud-account-002.png" width="500" />

-## Step 3: Connect your Cloud Account
+## Step 3: Connect Your Cloud Account

 In this step, you make some choices about what type of account you are creating and how you would like to connect the account to Spot.
 The procedures are explained in detail in the wizard, but to help you along the way, the key concepts are explained below.